nhsx/AnalyticsUnit/synthetic.md

 * **Uniqueness:** Combinations of values within the data (similar to the l-diversity model).
 Some algorithms may force unique records to re-create the outlier!
 * **Can I find me?:** Practical test to see how much information a user would need to find a known subject

 Although all these tests are useful, none give a definitive metric which can be tested against.  **Differential Privacy** is the most established mathematical way of defining some level of privacy in the data.
-This is a large field which won’t be covered here but instead refer the reader to some good reading and examples in the area
+This is a large field which won’t be covered here but instead refer the reader to some good reading and examples in the area.
 An excellent set of resources, active research programme and guidance can be found at the van der schaar-lab.
-A summary article on their synthetic data thoughts can be found [here](https://www.vanderschaar-lab.com/synthetic-data-breaking-the-data-logjam-in-machine-learning-for-healthcare/)
+A summary article on their synthetic data thoughts can be found [here](https://www.vanderschaar-lab.com/synthetic-data-breaking-the-data-logjam-in-machine-learning-for-healthcare/).

 [SmartNoise](https://github.com/opendp/smartnoise-core) - A pluggable open source library of differentially private algorithms and mechanisms for releasing privacy preserving queries and statistics, as well as APIs for defining an analysis and a validator for evaluating these analyses and composing the total privacy loss on a dataset.